Oscar Feltsman

-Oscar Borisovich Feltsman (Ukrainian & Оскар Борисович Фельцман; 18 February 1921 - 3 February 2013) was a Ukrainian-born composer of Lithuanian Jewish descent.
-He was the father of Vladimir Feltsman.
+Oscar Borisovich Feltsman (Ukrainian & Оскар Борисович Фельцман; 18 February 1921 - 3 February 2013) was a Ukrainian-born composer.

 Biography

-Feltsman was born in Odesa, the son of Boris Osipovich Feltsman, a Lithuanian Jewish orthopedic surgeon who also played the piano professionally.
+Feltsman was born in Odesa, the son of Boris Osipovich Feltsman, a Jewish orthopedic surgeon who also played the piano professionally.
 He had musical training from the age of five; learning the violin as a pupil of Pyotr Stolyarsky and the piano with Bertha Reynbald, who also taught Emil Gilels and Tatiana Goldfarb.
 He produced his first musical composition for the piano "Autumn" when he was six years old.

 Feltsman graduated from the Pyotr Stolyarsky Music School in Odesa in 1939, where he studied composition with the composer Nikolai Vilinsky.
 Then Feltsman was admitted to the Moscow Conservatory, studying under Vissarion Shebalin who wrote a letter of thanks on behalf of the Moscow Conservatory to Vilinsky for teaching Feltsman composition.

 During the Second World War, Feltsman was evacuated to Novosibirsk, becoming at 20 the executive secretary of the Siberian Union of Composers, where he wrote music for the philharmonic, Leningrad Alexandrinsky Theater and the Jewish theater of Belarus.
 In the same period Feltsman wrote an operetta based on Valentin Kataev's play "Blue Scarf", which was criticised in the newspaper "Pravda".
 In 1941, Oscar Feltsman married Evgenia Kaydanovskaya a student of the choral conducting faculty of the Moscow Conservatory.
 He returned to Moscow from Novosibirsk in 1945.

 Starting with musical comedies at the beginning of his career, Feltsman subsequently combined producing traditional classical music with writing music for circuses and children's variety shows.
 After around 1952 Feltsman started to write popular songs and later on produced a number of popular songs.
 The first of these was Cruise based on poems by B. Dragunsky and L. Davidovich and performed by Leonid Utyosov as well as Convallarias which was based on poetry by Olga Fadeeva.